joedicastro/python-recipes/README.markdown

 ingredients to cook bigger python apps.

-### Files in ./src/
+### Files in the repository

 * **bb_gh_sync.py**:

  A mercurial post-push hook to maintain synced a repository to booth github and bitbucket sites, using only a local mercurial repository.

 * **check_execs.py**:

  Check if an executable program is present in the system.
 Useful for those scripts that requires external programs and don't have an install process.

 * **dir_size_monitor.py**: